louism517/louism517.github.io/_posts/2025-04-12-introduction-to-bpftrace.markdown

 Linux got Zones, in a big way.
 They eventually called it Docker and used it to revolutionise the way we deliver software.

-Linux also got ZFS, through OpenZFS (although, for political reasons involving those cheeky scamps at Oracle again, it is unlikely to ever be part of the mainline kernel.)
+Linux also got ZFS, through [OpenZFS](https://github.com/openzfs/zfs).

 But Linux never did get DTrace...Until now, that is.